IbrahimHindawi/haikal/README.md

 # haikal هيكل
 Haikal uses metaprogramming to generate C code as a pre-build step.
+Haikal monomorphises C files and writes them to be included.
 Code should be easy to debug & works great with LSPs.
 ## Installation:
 - Add `haikal` as a git submodule to your project and build the program.